 A sales rep at a medical equipment company recently told me he lost a deal for an MRI machine, not to another MRI competitor, but to a “parking lot.”
 I’ll explain.

-That ups the ante for your proposals quite a bit, and it means you need to make a business case that’s even better at creating urgency and demonstrating impact—two areas in which many salespeople struggle today.
+That ups the ante for your proposals quite a bit, and it means you need to build a business case to gain executive buy-in that’s even better at creating urgency and demonstrating impact—two areas in which many salespeople struggle today.

-This follow-up piece looks at the research simulation Corporate Visions conducted with a professor at the Warwick Business School to determine the most effective message for the “why now” moment—when you need to make an impact with buyers who might not care how your products and services work, but want to know how you can help them drive business value.
+This follow-up piece looks at the research simulation Corporate Visions conducted with a professor at the Warwick Business School to determine the most effective message for the “Why Now” moment—when you need to make an impact on buyers who might not care how your products and services work, but want to know how you can help them drive business value.

 Check out the part two of the article: “What Gets Executives to Act?”